-As presented on Figure 1G-27, Percentage of Unit Capacity by CalEnviroScreen Percentiles, approximately 54.4 percent of the sites inventory capacity has been identified in neighborhoods scoring below the 80th percentiles west of South Madera Avenue.
-These sites have capacity for 83.8 percent of above moderate-income unit capacity, 69.4 percent of the moderate-income capacity, and 20.8 percent of lower-income capacity.
+As presented on Figure 1G-28, Percentage of Unit Capacity by CalEnviroScreen Percentiles, approximately 59.2 percent of the sites inventory capacity has been identified in neighborhoods scoring below the 80th percentiles west of South Madera Avenue.
+These sites have capacity for 80.3 percent of above moderate-income unit capacity, 80.3 percent of the moderate-income capacity, and24.5 percent of lower-income capacity.
 The majority of these sites are around the edges of the city, adjacent to agricultural uses, which suggests that these factors may influence the environmental scores.
-Site capacity for primarily lower- (79.2 percent), with moderate-income units (30.6 percent) and 16.2 percent above moderate-income units, is identified in areas scoring between the 80th and 89th percentile.
+Site capacity for primarily lower- (75.5 percent), with moderate-income units (19.7 percent) and 19.7 percent above moderate-income units, is identified in areas scoring between the 80th and 89th percentile.
 Development potential throughout the community is envisioned to improve environmental conditions through incorporation of outdoor spaces, transitional buffers and screening between residential and nonresidential uses, and promotion of pedestrian and bicycle facilities, thus promoting environmental sustainability.

-Figure 1G-27: Percentage of Unit Capacity by CalEnviroScreen Percentiles
+Figure 1G-28: Percentage of Unit Capacity by CalEnviroScreen Percentiles integration between and within new development sites.

-Investment in the older central areas through development of vacant infill sites and underutilized sites U-1 and U-2 will facilitate place-based revitalization and will increase the supply of housing for all income levels in an area susceptible to displacement due to lower incomes and housing costs.
-At the same time, it will encourage income integration between and within new development sites.
 Lower- and moderate-income unit capacity identified in the western sections of the city provide housing mobility opportunities in the higher resource area of the city-including siting lower-income unit capacity adjacent to above moderate-income unit capacity for increased income integration potential north of West Whitesbridge Avenue-and facilitate housing mobility opportunities in areas of the city with slightly more positive environmental scores.